Mohasb/CouplesGame/README.md

 # CouplesGame
-A game made with windows forms with C#.
+Card game made with windows from and c#